We are a small, close-knit team at The Joint Physiotherapy and we are always open to growing and enhancing our team.

 In 4th year, I was strongly considering accepting a job at Royal Melbourne but….. the fun, community focussed, collaborative, open work space that The Joint provides won me over (and potentially a little sway from dad).

-In 2019 I took over as Practice Manager which opened my eyes to the world of Allied Health Practice Management Consulting, which I am only beginning to dabble in.
+In 2019 I took over as Practice Manager which opened my eyes to the world of Allied Health Practice Management Consulting, which I have now started a consulting business in.

 Most of my treating hours are spent running GLA:D & Clinical Pilates classes mixed in with hands on private patients.